amritsingh/socialization-cassandra/README.md

 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.
 * Send me a pull request.
 Bonus points for topic branches.

-## Similar Projects

-[acts_as_follower](https://github.com/tcocca/acts_as_follower) is a similar project that I only discovered when I was 95% finished writing the first version of Socialization.
-I initially intended to name this project acts_as_follower only to find out the name was taken.
-You might want to check it out as well so see which one suits your needs better.
-Socialization is simpler, supports "Likes" and "Mentions" and easilly extendable; acts_as_follower has more "Follow" features, however.

 ## Copyright

-Copyright (c) 2012-2014 Carl Mercier --  Released under the MIT license.
+Copyright (c) 2015-2016 Amrit Singh--  Released under the MIT license.